NGI-TRUSTCHAIN/TokEngine/WALKTHROUGH.md

 ## Convex Key

-You will need to import a convex key into your keystore.
+You will need to import a convex key into your keystore for the operator account to use for payouts.
 The test network uses a default Ed25519 with public key `0x5c8ebd5ca7190a9a683e54db8d5b6cf51660e0a649f13de894dc37a38591740c`

-You can
+You can use the Convex CLI to do this:

 ```
 java -jar convex.jar key import --type=seed --text 0x00370031325baa88fef0ff932aaa2fa89b120c2ec309557d76d8433401ee5203